Krishnatripathi09/Express-Postgres-Prisma/Readme.md

 # Relationship in prisma :

-To create a relation between two tables in postgres using prisma we have created one more model
+To create a relation between two tables in postgres using prisma we have created one more model Post and in that we have passed user id field as reference to the user.

 ```JS
 model Post {